arez/arez/README.md

 ## Quick Start

-The simplest way to use component;
+The simplest way to use the library;

 * add the following dependencies into the build system. i.e.